Sister of cancer victim cycles across Canada to raise awareness - BC Local News

 Thompson is a retired teacher from Christina Lake and has a prolongued cycling history, having rode the Pamir Highway in Central Asia last year, amongst other journeys.

-Her national voyage started in the English Bay in Vancouver and will end when she reaches the crashing rocks of the Atlantic Ocean in Halifax sometime around August 1.
+Her national voyage started in the English Bay in Vancouver and will end when she reaches the crashing rocks off the Atlantic Ocean in Halifax sometime around August 1.

 She is currently journeying across Grand Forks and passed the Okanagan this weekend.